PhillipeJoos/training_pkg/README.md

     <img src="src/media/chasis.png" alt="Chasis">
 </h3>

-In cooperation with a Raspberry Pi 3 Model B to control the motors and a Jetson NANO Dev Kit to comunnicate with ChatGPT and gTTS.
+In cooperation with a Raspberry Pi 3 Model B to control the motors that is connected throught a ethernet cable to a Jetson NANO Dev Kit to comunnicate with ChatGPT and gTTS.
 The last one can be any computer with Ubuntu 22.04 OS, but is recommended a Dev Kit for its size, thus making the robot in no need to link with another external computer via ethernet.

 # Prerequisites ✅